artall64/cyprus-decentralized-meetup/dc.md

 ---

 # Key components
-- Plasma Smart Contract<br>`Bridge between main net and side-chain.
+- <b>Plasma Smart Contract</b><br>`Bridge between main net and side-chain.
 Gives security guarantees for the users`<br>
-- Plasma Operator <br>`Centralized block producer that assemble blocks side chain with a speed of lite and publish block headers to the Smart Contract.`
+- <b>Plasma Operator</b><br>`Centralized block producer that assemble blocks side chain with a speed of lite and publish block headers to the Smart Contract.`
-- Client app & Plasma Validator <br>`Deposits, transfers, exits and withdraw on plasma side-chain.
+- <b>Client app & Plasma Validator</b> <br>`Deposits, transfers, exits and withdraw on plasma side-chain.
 As validator constantly stay online and monitor side chain blocks, ready to start exit if the operator makes a double spend, block withholding by any reason.`
 <br/>

 ---